Puppy Pad Training: How to Train Puppy to use Pee Pads

 READ MORE: Best small breed puppy food reviews

-How to Train a Puppy to use Puppy Pads
+How to Train a Puppy to use Potty Pads

 Training a puppy to go potty on a pad has many of the same elements as outdoors potty training.
 The most important thing to remember is that while training a puppy might come easy to you, this is all brand new for your little guy.
 Having patience and sticking to a routine are the most important things for a well-trained dog.